 What are the Lodi Rules?

-The Lodi Rules for Sustainable Winegrowing is California’s original sustainable viticulture program.
+Lodi Rules for Sustainable Winegrowing is California’s original sustainable viticulture program.
 This program truly began from the ground up, with growers deciding it was important for the future of the Lodi region.
 Our certification process is rigorous, based in science, voluntary, and third-party audited.
 Lodi Rules certified growers make up an innovative community with a history and commitment to farming quality winegrapes through the implementation of viticulture practices that balance environmental, social, and economic goals.
-The Lodi Rules was designed to communicate our commitment to sustainable agriculture to wineries and the general public.
+Lodi Rules was designed to communicate our commitment to sustainable agriculture to wineries and the general public.

-The Lodi Rules has two key components.
-First, the Lodi Rules promotes winegrape grower adoption of 101 sustainability practices, which we term “standards”.
-The standards were collaboratively developed by a team of Lodi winegrape growers and viticulture professionals, and were accredited by Protected Harvest in 2005.
-The Lodi Rules standards are the backbone of the program, and are organized into six chapters: 1) business management, 2) human resource management, 3) ecosystem management, 4) soil management, 5) water management, and 6) pest management.
-The standards meet three criteria: first, they are measurable; second, they address at least one of the three aspects of sustainability (environmental health, social equity, and economic viability); and third, they are economically feasible to implement.
-We believe that the Lodi Rules standards are the most thoroughly and rigorously vetted set of sustainability practices in California’s viticulture industry.
-All standards have been peer reviewed by third-party scientists, members of the academic community, and environmental organizations.
-Certified growers are required to implement a minimum of standards.
+Lodi Rules has two key components.
+First, Lodi Rules promotes winegrape grower adoption of over 100 sustainability practices, which are called “Standards”.
+The Standards were collaboratively developed by a team of Lodi winegrape growers and viticulture professionals, and were first accredited by Protected Harvest in 2005.
+The Lodi Rules Standards are the backbone of the program, and are organized into six Chapters: 1) Business Management, 2) Human Resources Management, 3) Ecosystem Management, 4) Soil Management, 5) Water Management, and 6) Pest Management.
+Each Standard meets three criteria: first, it is measurable; second, it addresses at least one of the three aspects of sustainability (environmental health, social equity, and economic viability); and third, it is economically feasible to implement.
+We believe that the Lodi Rules Standards are the most thoroughly and rigorously vetted set of sustainability practices in California’s viticulture industry.
+All Standards have been peer reviewed by world renowned third-party scientists, members of the academic community, and environmental organizations.

-“When you drink a glass of Lodi Rules certified wine you are supporting a farmer, a vintner, and an entire agricultural community that embraces their responsibility to care for the environment and their neighbors.”
+“When you drink a glass of wine made from Lodi Rules certified grapes, you are supporting a farmer, a vintner, and an entire agricultural community that embraces their responsibility to care for the environment and their neighbors.”

-The second key component of the Lodi Rules is the Pesticide Environmental Assessment System (PEAS), which is unique to the Lodi Rules.
-PEAS is a model used to quantify the environmental and human impact of all pesticides applied in a vineyard.
+The second key component of Lodi Rules is the pesticide risk model, PEAS, which is unique to Lodi Rules.
+Pesticide Environmental Assessment System (PEAS) is a risk model used to quantify the environmental and human impact of all pesticides applied in a vineyard.
 The PEAS model generates an Environmental Impact Unit (EIU) for each pesticide, which is based on the pesticide’s impact on 1) acute risk to farm workers, 2) dietary risks from acute and chronic exposure to people who consume the product, 3) acute risks to small aquatic invertebrates, 4) acute risk to birds, and 5) acute risk to bees and pests’ natural enemies.
-Pesticide use by Lodi Rules certified growers must fall below a specified level of PEAS impact units.
+Pesticide use by Lodi Rules certified growers must fall below 50 PEAS impact units for the season.

 A vineyard qualifies for certification if it meets several criteria.
-First, growers accumulate points through implementing sustainability practices and must sum to at least 50% of the total points available in each chapter.
-Growers must accumulate at least 70% of the total points available across all six chapters.
-Implementation of some standards is mandatory.
-Such standards are those that the program designers believe are imperative for sustainability.
-Finally, the EIUs for the pesticides used in that vineyard for the given certification year cannot exceed a specified threshold.
+First, growers accumulate points through implementing sustainability practices and must sum to at least 50% of the total points available in each Chapter.
+Growers must accumulate at least 70% of the total points available across all six Chapters.
+Implementation of some Standards is mandatory.
+Such Standards are those that the program designers believe are imperative for sustainability.
 Certification is awarded to an individual vineyard on an annual basis.
 Certified vineyards must pass an annual independent audit to verify the implementation of sustainability practices.

-2013 marked a year of improvements to the Lodi Rules, the most significant of which is the revision of the standards.
-The Lodi Rules Committee began the revision process two years ago with the explicit goals of increasing the scientific rigor of the standards while also making the program more adaptable to a diversity of vineyard conditions and management goals.
+2013 marked a year of improvements to the Lodi Rules, the most significant of which was a content revision of the Standards.
+The Lodi Rules Committee began the revision process in 2011 with the explicit goal of increasing the scientific rigor of the Standards while also making the program more adaptable to a diversity of vineyard conditions and management goals.
 In January 2012, the Protected Harvest Board of Directors accredited the revised Standards.
 In 2017, the Standards were further edited for clarity and consistency, and two new Standards were added to give growers credit for sharing sustainable viticulture knowledge and for conducting on-site collaborative research.
 The current, accredited 2017 third edition Standards are available for download HERE.

 The Lodi Rules program has grown vigorously since its establishment in 2005.
-As of 2016, over 36,500 winegrape acres are “Certified Green” in California.
-Within the Lodi region nearly 24,000 acres have been certified and over 12,500 acres were certified in other regions throughout California – representing a total of 9 Crush Districts.
+As of 2016, over 36,400 winegrape acres are “Certified Green” in California.
+Within the Lodi region, nearly 24,000 acres have been certified and over 12,500 acres were certified in other regions throughout California – representing a total of 9 Crush Districts.

-The Lodi Rules is a partnership between the Lodi Winegrape Commission and Protected Harvest.
+Lodi Rules is a partnership between the Lodi Winegrape Commission and Protected Harvest.
 The Commission provides outreach and support services to Lodi Rules growers and promotes the program to the winegrape industry and the general public.
 The Commission’s Lodi Rules Committee, which is made up of local growers and viticulture professionals, steers the program’s evolution.
-Protected Harvest, an independent organization specializing in quantifiable sustainability certification, accredits the Lodi Rules standard and administers the certification process.
-Protected Harvest is an independent nonprofit organization with a board of leading environmental NGOs, scientists, and practitioners.
-Protected Harvest provides services for developing standards and programs for use in the eco-labeling of agricultural products.
+Protected Harvest, an independent organization specializing in quantifiable sustainability certification, accredits the Lodi Rules Standards and administers the certification process.
+Protected Harvest is a nonprofit organization with a Board of leading environmental NGOs, scientists, and practitioners.